devchallenges-io/curriculum/3-javascript/1-javascript/4-js-array.md

 ---
 seo:
-  title: "Mastering JavaScript Arrays: Comprehensive Guide for Developers"
+  title: "JavaScript Arrays: Comprehensive Guide for Developers"
   description: "Master JavaScript arrays: learn array creation, manipulation, multidimensional arrays, comparison methods, and practical examples."
 faqs:
   - What are the basics of arrays in JavaScript?